GenerationSoftware/pt-v5-liquidator-gh-action-bot/README.md

 ###### `MIN_PROFIT_THRESHOLD_USD`: This is in $USD, so 0.1 would be $0.10 per transaction
 ###### `SWAP_RECIPIENT`: Any typical account address, if left blank this will default to the relayer account set by the `CUSTOM_RELAYER_PRIVATE_KEY` variable.

+## Lastly:

+The Liquidator bot's relayer account needs to be stocked with ETH (to pay gas fees for transactions) and WETH to liquidate.
+We recommend keeping less than $100 in value on the relayer at a time in case your private key were to get compromised.